Current Assistant Coach at Lewis and Clark CC and bench Coach for the River City Rascals (Frontier League)

-Over the years I have been asked many questions about getting into college coaching.
+Over the years, I have been asked many questions about getting into college coaching.
 I had asked myself that very question over a decade ago as I was looking to become a college coach.
 I have spent three years as an assistant coach and then the last five years as a head coach at the Division III level.
 Here is what I have learned in my journey to become a college baseball coach and what I tell people who are looking to get started.

-In my experience it helps to have played at the college or professional level, but you can still get into coaching if you have not.
+In my experience, it helps to have played at the college or professional level, but you can still get into coaching if you have not.
 The higher the level you have played at, the more doors will generally be open to you.
-For example, if you are a Division III player it is going to be more difficult to land a Division I job.
+For example, if you are a Division III player, it is going to be more difficult to land a Division I job.

-The first is to volunteer on a coaching staff, and is the way many coaches get their start in coaching.
-Often, once players are done playing they will be volunteer assistants at their current school.
+The first is to volunteer on a coaching staff, and this is the way many coaches get their start in coaching.
+Often, once players are done playing, they will become volunteer assistants at their current school.

 The second way is to become a graduate assistant for a program.
 This is probably the more helpful of the two ways to get into coaching for a couple of reasons.
 Coaching positions at the college level mostly require a Master’s degree or willingness to work towards a Master’s degree.
-When Athletic Directors are looking at candidates, they look to see who has a Master’s, and use this to separate the candidates, although having a professional playing career can also be used as a screen this way.
+When Athletic Directors are looking at candidates, they look to see who has a Master’s and use this to separate the candidates, although having a professional playing career can also be used as a screen this way.
 It is almost a must to have a Master’s degree in today’s environment.

 Even after completing your Master’s or being a volunteer, there is no guarantee that this will lead to a job.
-I worked as a graduate assistant for two years and then stayed on as an assistant for an additional year and the job market still looked bleak.
+I worked as a graduate assistant for two years and then stayed on as an assistant for an additional year, and the job market still looked bleak.
 I did not get much response or interest when applying for positions.
 What I have learned is that a lot of getting a job is about who you know.
 Getting out and networking is one of the most valuable things that can be done.
 For baseball, one way to do this is by attending the ABCA Coaching Convention, which is an annual gathering of thousands of coaches from around the country. (http://www.abca.org/)

 Landing a Job